Mark Fewer & Hank Knox

 — The Daily Courier

-Mark Fewer and Hank Knox are well-known personalities in Canada.
-Both versatile musicians, they have performed throughout North America and are known for imparting a unique signature to their performances, offering fresh and exciting interpretation of works from the past.
-Their complete recording of the sonatas was released on LEAF records in 2017.
-The Vivaldi Manchester Sonatas were arranged and recorded by Fewer and Knox in May 2019 at Église St. Augustin in Mirabel (QC) and will be released on LEAF records in November 2019.
-This will be the first recording of the works by Canadian artists.
+Mark Fewer and Hank Knox, two well-known musical personalities, join forces in Heartstrings.
+Both versatile musicians, they have performed throughout North America and are known for bringing a unique signature to their performances, offering fresh and exciting interpretations of works from the past.
+Their complete recording of the sonatas for violin and harpsichord by J.S.
+Bach was released on LEAF records in 2017.
+The Vivaldi Manchester Sonatas were arranged and recorded by Fewer and Knox and were released on LEAF in November 2019.
+This is the first recording of the works by Canadian artists.

 In their concert entitled Bach intime, Mark Fewer and Hank Knox present selections from the sonatas for violin and harpsichord by J.S.
 Bach.
 These intimate pieces, works of singular beauty, embody the genius of this iconic composer.
 The programme is completed by works by Rameau and other composers of the period.